Bhubaneswar–Tirupati Superfast Express

 The Bhubaneswar–Tirupati Superfast Express is a Superfast train belonging to East Coast Railway zone that runs between Bhubaneswar and Tirupati in India.
 It is currently being operated with 22879/22880 train numbers on a weekly basis.

 Service

-The 22879/Bhubaneswar–Tirupati Weekly SF Express has an average speed of 55 km/hr and covers 1181 km in 21h 25m.
-The 22880/Tirupati Bhubaneswar Weekly SF Express has an average speed of 56 km/hr and covers 1181 km in 20h 55m.
+The 22879/Bhubaneswar–Tirupati Weekly SF Express has an average speed of 55 km/h and covers 1181 km in 21h 25m.
+The 22880/Tirupati Bhubaneswar Weekly SF Express has an average speed of 56 km/h and covers 1181 km in 20h 55m.

-Route & Halts
+Route and halts

 The important halts of the train are:

 Coach composite

-The train has Modern LHB rakes with max speed of 110 kmph.
+The train has Modern LHB rakes with a maximum speed of 110 km/h.
 The train consists of 22 coaches :